psidelta/react-toolkit/README.md

 ## Purpose

-The purpose of the `React Toolkit` is to provide a set of high-quality open-source UI components built with React that can be easily composed to build professional-grade apps.
+The purpose of the `React Toolkit (@zippytech/react-toolkit)` is to provide a set of high-quality open-source UI components built with React that can be easily composed to build professional-grade apps.

 ## Installation